charmed-kubernetes/kubernetes-docs/pages/k8s/custom-loadbalancer.md

 # Virtual IP in front of kubeapi-load-balancer

-If you have a custom setup with a virtual IP in front of the kubeapi-load-balancer units which isn't charm based, you should use the loadbalancer-ips configuration to specify them:
+If you have a virtual IP in front of the kubeapi-load-balancer units which isn't charm based, you should use the loadbalancer-ips configuration to specify them: